 3. Third-party Mac OS screenshot apps

-If you’re looking for something with a little more emphasis on screen recording than how to do a screenshot on a Mac then Capto could be the ideal solution for you.
-In addition to recording video, or just taking a snapshot, on Mac you can also annotate and edit captures via an intuitive iMovie-esque interface.
+If you’re looking for something with a little more emphasis on screen recording, Capto could be the ideal solution for you.
+In addition to recording video, or just taking a snapshot on Mac, you can also annotate and edit captures via an intuitive iMovie-esque interface.

 Capto does wonders for software walkthroughs.
 And given its strong visual component, it’s also perfect for those with auditory shyness who would rather add captions than a voiceover.
 Capto’s built-in organizer is pretty helpful for keeping track of your screenshots too.